fusioncharts/dev_centre_docs/fusiontime/getting-started/how-fusion-time-works.md

 * Source data transfered to the browser in JSON/2D array format from the data source.

 * Create a `DataStore` and load your data to create the root `DataTable`.

-* The data is then fed in the `DataStore`.
 To identify the data you need [schema](/fusiontime/getting-started/create-your-first-chart-in-fusiontime#create-the-schema-3) and [data](/fusiontime/getting-started/create-your-first-chart-in-fusiontime#create-data).

 * The root `DataTable` is then fed to the chart renderer along with chart configurations to render the chart.